 The World Economic Forum documented that, China produces the most electricity from hydroelectric power, some 856.4 billion kilowatt hours a year; more than double the amount produced by Brazil, in second place.
 The top three is completed by Canada, which produces 376.7 billion kilowatt hours a year.
 Alongside the United States in fourth, there are also places for Norway, Sweden, India, Venezuela and Japan, showing the geographical dispersion of hydroelectric power production.

-Mexico has great potential in hydropower, it will develop it in years to come.
-Today more than ever it is needed a sustainable approach or an adaptability approach.
+Mexico has great potential in hydropower, and will develop it in years to come.
+Today more than ever is need a sustainable approach or an adaptability approach.
 Let’s named it anything you want; the point is to develop all the potential of the water we have.
 Other generations will visit this magnificent projects during construction to awe their minds, to expand their hearts, to envision beyond disruption and with better contact lenses.
 This trip has permanently being embedded in me, not everybody walks inside a turbine.

 For all the people who had listen or read this narrative, in US.
 We have two oceans, and rivers and lakes to maintain, repair, redo or invent.
 We have not stopped to work with Nature to bring wonders to all.